Sufe Bradshaw

-Sufe Bradshaw (/ˈsuːfi/ SOO-fee; born November 30, 1979) is an American actress, best known for her role as Sue, the secretary and scheduler with an acerbic wit, to Vice-President Selina Meyer, in the HBO comedy series Veep.
+Sufe Bradshaw (/ˈsuːfi/ SOO-fee; born November 30, 1979) is an American actress, best known for her role as Sue, the secretary and scheduler to Vice President Selina Meyer, in the HBO comedy series Veep.
 Her prior acting credits include guest roles in Prison Break, Mind of Mencia, Southland, Cold Case and FlashForward, as well as a minor role in the 2009 feature film Star Trek.

+Early life

+Sufe Bradshaw was born on November 30, 1979 on the West Side of Chicago, Illinois, where she was raised.
+She has nine siblings.

 Career

-A native of Chicago, Illinois, Bradshaw has also worked as a documentary filmmaker.
+Bradshaw has also worked as a documentary filmmaker.
 Her project New Leaves, currently in development, examines children growing up in impoverished or underprivileged urban neighborhoods.
 She has also performed as a spoken word poet, and does humanitarian and activist work for groups including One Billion Rising and the Greenway Art Alliance.

+Bradshaw played Sue Wilson, the secretary to the Vice President in the HBO comedy series Veep for the show's first five seasons.
+She did not appear in the show's sixth season as a result of developing a glucose issue.
+She appeared in the final episode of the seventh and final season, returning as Meyer's secretary in the White House after the character is elected.